Side Effect Reporting

 Before receiving GAZYVA, patients should talk to their doctor about :

-Immunizations: Before receiving GAZYVA therapy, patients must tell their healthcare provider if they have recently received or scheduled to receive a vaccine.
-People who are treated with GAZYVA should not receive live vaccines.
+Immunizations: Before receiving GAZYVA therapy, the patient should tell the patient’s healthcare provider if the patient has recently received or is scheduled to receive a vaccine.
+Patients who are treated with GAZYVA should not receive live vaccines

-Pregnancy: Patients must tell their doctor if patients are pregnant or planning to become pregnant, or are breastfeeding.
+Pregnancy: A patient should tell the doctor if the patient is pregnant, plans to become pregnant, or is breastfeeding.
 It is not known if GAZYVA may harm the patient’s unborn baby or pass into the patient’s breast milk.
-The patient and her doctor should decide if the patient should discontinue GAZYVA or discontinue breastfeeding.
-Women should use birth control while using GAZYVA and for 12 months after treatment.
+The patient should use birth control while using GAZYVA and for 12 months after treatment.
+The patient should speak to the doctor about discontinuing GAZYVA if the patient is breastfeeding

 Patients must tell their doctor about any side effect that bothers them or that does not go away.